 12) Take time to think about and plan your essay.
 It is tempting just to start writing, but you need to think about it before, or else you won’t produce your best work.

 13) Avoid giving overly short answers.
 If the answer is “yes” or “no,” then explain why you said that.
+This is explained in the following video:

 14) This is not a general knowledge test.
 You are mostly giving ideas, opinions, and experiences from your own life.